HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_02/Identity.md

 The Identity matrix
 </b></font>

-The identity matrix is (always) a square matrix that there are ones on its main diagonal and zeroes elsewhere, and it is shown with $I_n$ for $n\geq 1$.
+The identity matrix is (always) a square matrix with 1s on its main diagonal and 0s elsewhere, and it is shown with $I_n$ for $n\geq 1$.
 </div>

 <font color='Blue'><b>Example</b></font>: Some identity matrices of various sizes